AgenticOS Framework: Web3 AI Agent on X (Open-Source)

 To allow your agent to tweet from your Twitter account, you need to obtain an OAuth 2.0 access token and refresh token for your Twitter account.
 AgenticOS uses OAuth 2.0 with PKCE for authentication.

 .
-This will redirect you to Twitter’s authorization page.
-Log in and authorize your app, and after authorization, you will be redirected back to http://localhost:8000/callback
+You’ll be redirected to Twitter’s authorization page.
+Log in and authorize the app.
+After authorization, you’ll be redirected to https://your-domain.com/api/login/callback

 AgenticOS supports multiple workflows for generating and publishing tweets automatically.
 You can schedule tweets at specific times or have tweets generated from live Web3 news updates.